odu-cs625-datavis/public-fall25-mcw/HW4-arrange.md

 In addition to looking at the Excel spreadsheets for the tables listed below, you should also view the section's PDF for more information about the data.

+**Fall 2025 Note:** Due to the uncertainty of data availability at census.gov, I've made all of the relevant Excel spreadsheets and PDF documents available in the [datasets folder](datasets/).

 ### Dataset 1

 [Section 3.
 Health and Nutrition](https://www.census.gov/library/publications/2009/compendia/statab/129ed/health-nutrition.html) / Table 138 - CHIP Enrollment and Expenditures by State